 Tasmanian Seafood Cooking Classes

-In addition to cooking and eating the freshest seafood you’ll be learning in a stunning and professionally appointed semi outdoor kitchen in a beach house location in the far north east of Tasmania.
+In addition to cooking and eating the freshest seafood you’ll be learning in a professionally appointed kitchen in a beach house along the beautiful coastline of north east of Tasmania.

 All day workshops begin at 10 am with a welcome coffee from our professional Bezzera espresso machine and conclude at 4.00pm.